thatvirdiguy/thatvirdiguy.github.io/_posts/2023-12-11-an-introduction-to-secure-software-development.md

 **03: Connecting to the cloud**

 Now that we have our application in a neat little container, it’s time to actually connect to the cloud.
 I’ll be predominantly using the gcloud CLI for this exercise.
-Refer to [official Google Cloud documentation](https://cloud.google.com/sdk/docs/install#installation_instructions) for the install installations to set up gcloud CLI.
+Refer to the [documentation](https://cloud.google.com/sdk/docs/install#installation_instructions) for the install installations to set up gcloud CLI.

 Once that is done, you might want to, additionally, [configure](https://cloud.google.com/sdk/gcloud/reference/config/) the CLI.
 For example, I had to set the project that I want to use as the default for every command I run via the gcloud CLI–